martinthomson/is-the-future/draft-thomson-rfcplusplus-label.md

 ## Should the Experiment Fail

-If the community determines that the negative consequences of this experiment outweigh the benefits, then documents published with new labels can be allocated RFC numbers.
-This requires several modest constraints:
+If the community determines that the negative consequences of this experiment outweigh the benefits, then documents published with new labels will be allocated RFC numbers.
+This requires that during the experiment:

 * the altered publication system needs to produce an output for affected documents that would be compatible with later publication as RFC; and